MicrosoftDocs/power-automate-docs/articles/desktop-flows/schema.md

 :::image type="content" source="media/schema/schema-v2-on.png" alt-text="The option in the Power Platform Admin Center to enable the new schema.":::

-Convert desktop flows stored in the v1 schema to the v2 schema by Q1 2024, as then the v1 schema will be deprecated.
+Convert desktop flows stored in the v1 schema to the v2 schema by end of 2024, as then the v1 schema will be deprecated.
 You need Power Automate for desktop v2.29 or later to author and run desktop flows using environments where the v2 schema is enabled.
 This requirement ensures desktop flow makers and attended and unattended users can take advantage of the new functionality.

 ## Schema v2 enabled by default

-Starting October 2023, v2 schema will be automatically enabled for all environments.
+Starting January 2024, v2 schema will be automatically enabled for all environments.
 Although not recommended, the option to opt-out of the auto-enablement is available in the Power Platform admin center.
+By turning the opt-out on, we will delay the enablement of v2 schema on this particular environment.

 :::image type="content" source="media/schema/schema-v2-off.png" alt-text="The option in the Power Platform Admin Center to opt-out of schema v2 enabled by default.":::

-In 2024, v2 schema will be turned on for all environments without the option to disable the feature.
+Later in 2024, v2 schema will be turned on for all environments without the option to disable the feature.
 As a best practice, we recommend that you enable the feature in advance so users can benefit from the product enhancements, which come with it.

 ## Manage desktop flows in environments with the v2 schema enabled